tunguski/kosher/src/site/index.md

 Kosher provides many additional tools for dynamic functions based on your Gitlab repositories data.

-## What am I able to achieve using Kosher?
+## What are you able to achieve using Kosher?

 * Automatically generate new documentation version for every commit
 * Add buttons referencing project source: